 Beautiful flowers are in bloom in the demonstration garden at George Washington's Ferry Farm!

 Sometimes nature can be stranger than fiction.
 At George Washington’s Ferry Farm, we are currently experiencing such a phenomenon: Apple Cedar Rust.
 Hideous in appearance, yet strangely fascinating, this fungus erupts on our cedar trees every few years when temperature and moisture are just right.
 It’s a monstrous growth with bright orange tentacles.
-Like some bizarre alien fruit, they hang from the cedars after which they shrivel up and disappear until the conditions are just right for the fungus to become active again.
+Like some … Continue reading Apple Cedar Rust: What on Earth is It and Why Does It Matter?

 While the various restorations of Kenmore itself over the years are usually the star attraction for visitors to the site, there was another restoration, equally as important, that occurred on the property in its early years as a museum.
 Kenmore’s gardens are well-known for their beauty now, but when the Kenmore Association acquired the property … Continue reading Restoring Kenmore’s Gardens

 Each year, Historic Kenmore is the site of the Arbor Day Celebration for the City of Fredericksburg.
 This video shares sights and sounds from this year's celebration held on Thursday, April 14, 2016.